the-meyer-lab/meyer-nanopore/README.md

 ###### Configure EBV drive on instance
 # Format drives to the correct file system type, and mount them
 # Note: only do this when mounting drive for first time.
 This will clear data from an existing drive.

+# Determine your drive name (usually of the format nvmeXnX) replace "nvme1n1" in all following commands with your drive name
+# to list available drives: sudo lsblk

 # For drives < 2TB in size:
 printf "n\np\n\n\n\nw" | sudo fdisk /dev/nvme1n1
 # For drives > 2TB in size: